leogregianin/brcep/README.md

       - PORT=8000
 ```

-The idea is that your application runs on port 3000 and brcep runs on port 8000, considering the multiple [examples] (./ docs / examples.md) we have defined, replacing the URL with http: // brcep / 78048000 / json .
+The idea is that your application runs on port 3000 and brcep runs on port 8000, considering the multiple [examples](./ docs / examples.md) we have defined, replacing the URL with http://brcep/78048000/json.
 So your application now transparently consumes various APIs through brcep.

 Topics
 =================